luumsk/NSU_Python/docs/projects.md

 #### 2.2.
 Requirements

-Your task is to validate the quality of data, analyse data , and visualize the findings:
+Your task is to validate the quality of data, analyse data, and visualize the findings:

 - Validate quality: Is there any missing values?
 If yes, handle the missing values.
 Are all categorical data uniform etc.